 - Probation.
 Courts may also impose probation sentences for an extortion conviction.
 Courts may be more likely to use a probation sentence when someone has failed at an attempted extortion or the extortion did not otherwise result in any loss of property by the victim.
 Probation sentences typically last for 12 months or more, may include a fine, and require that the convicted person comply with specific terms imposed by the court, such as keeping a job and not contacting the victim.
 Failing to comply with probation terms typically results in having to serve a prison sentence.

 Extortion is a serious crime, and one that can result in a significant loss of freedom if convicted.
-If you're facing an extortion investigation or charge, you need to speak to a qualified criminal defense attorney.
+If you are facing an extortion investigation or charge, you need to speak to a qualified criminal defense attorney.
 Only a lawyer who understands the laws of your state and who has experience with the local criminal justice system can give you meaningful advice about your case and help you protect your rights.